 STILLWELL: You’re seeing that space underneath the rock the whole time.
 You’re seeing the worms.
 I was really interested in the setting of Julia’s room, underneath the main stage, because it felt almost like the audience is complicit in something, in looking down on her through plexiglass.
 Was that feeling something you considered?

 STILLWELL: It validates her experience in that way.
-It feels like a lot of the way the audience was used in space and the way the actresses moved in that space functioned to break down or transgress boundaries.
+It feels like a lot of the way the audience was used in space and the way the actresses moved in that space broke down or transgressed boundaries.
 It seems to speak to women’s experience with or of boundaries more broadly.

 STILLWELL: It emphasizes the audience as a fourth wall.
 I mean, the audience is always the fourth wall in theater, but as we’re moving around those smaller spaces, you really do become that final wall.
 So you’re creating an enclosed boundary while you’re stepping inside of it.

 BLAIN-CRUZ: You understand what I was trying to make.
 Thank you.

 STILLWELL: It was different from any experience I’ve ever had in an interactive theater space before.
 I read an interview with Fornés on JSTOR, as one does, where she talked about how she didn’t write in the different spaces in the play until she saw the theater where it would be performed and found those spaces already there.
 The idea of reverse engineering that essential part of the play is so fascinating to me, because you had to apply those sensibilities to a space that wasn’t necessarily built for it.